Dallas Man Arrested After 5-Month Long Gas Pump Skimmer Investigation In Ellis County

 WAXAHACHIE, Texas (CBSDFW.COM) – The Ellis County Sheriff’s Office said it wrapped up a five-month skimming investigation by executing a search warrant and arrest warrant in Dallas on Thursday, May 20.

-The investigation stemmed from suspicious activity at a gas station in Ellis County.READ MORE: VIDEO: Texas DPS Trooper Tackles Driver Who Led Garland Police On Chase To McKinney
+The investigation stemmed from suspicious activity at a gas station in Ellis County.READ MORE: Dallas Police Share Sketch Of Homicide Victim Found At Gas Station With No Identification

 As a result, Ellis County criminal investigators determined someone was illegally utilizing, “skimmers” inside the gas pumps.